rladies/rladiesguide/content/organization/events/online/index.en.md

 To let you run your meetups as independently as possible, we have set it up the following way:

 :slot_machine: Anyone entering any meeting will need a passcode.
-It is in the description of the \#online\_meetups channel on the R-Ladies Organizer Slack (with the Calendly link).
+This passcode will be unique to the timeslot you have booked, and will only be active to let you and your attendants in 15 minutes prior to your booked time.

 :information_desk_person: You will be able to be the Host of the meeting with the associated privileges/controls.
 As the Host you can